 That said, there is a large community of Windows users out there...

-#6 Updated by Daniel Crawl almost 4 years ago
+#6 Updated by Daniel Crawl about 4 years ago

 I suspect there is plenty of development under Windows that does not use Cygwin. :)